ibm-cloud-docs/watsonxdata/known_issues.md

 ## Manual syncing of Query Optimizer metastore not available for Lite plan
 {: #known_issue49716}

-For Lite instances of {{site.data.keyword.lakehouse_short}}, manual syncing of **Query Optimizer** with the metastore using the procedure described in [Manually syncing Query Optimizer with metastore](/docs/watsonxdata?topic=watsonxdata-sync_optimizer_meta) is not supported in version 2.3.
+For Lite instances of {{site.data.keyword.lakehouse_short}}, both manual syncing and the initial metastore sync for **Query Optimizer** are not supported in version 2.3.
+If the initial sync fails, customer queries will fall back to the native optimizer of Presto instead of the **Query Optimizer**.
+Fore more information, see [Manually syncing Query Optimizer with metastore](/docs/watsonxdata?topic=watsonxdata-sync_optimizer_meta).

 ## Error connecting to watsonx.data from `Chat with Document` screen
 {: #known_issue52345}